 Changing your casting angles in the swing can also help you find a hungry walleye.
 If you will feel a peck or it just feels heavier, set your hook and fight your walleye back to the net.

-The walleyes like to bite a lure that change angles much more than a straight dragging spinner.
 For the person standing next to the guy that’s catching walleyes, watch what he is doing and cast your lure the same length and at the same angle upwind and retrieve your line back at the same speed.
-If your lure comes in before his slow it down.
-You soon will be hooked up to a walleye.
+If your lure comes in before his slow it down, you soon will be hooked up to a walleye.

-It is a little bit different fishing from each spot on the boat so when someone is hot in a certain spot don’t bump him out of his spot, it’s not the spot.
+It’s a little different fishing from each spot on the boat, so when someone is catching in a certain area on the boat, don’t bump him out of his spot.
 They have the bite figured out from this spot.
-You need to pay attention to what they are doing and do it from your spot.
-Soon you will have everyone on the boat catching their own walleye.
+You need to pay attention to what they are doing and do it from your place.

 Stop reeling your line in and pull your rod from one side to the other side keeping your lure spinning then reel back as you sweep your rod back and forth to pull the lure again.
-This adds a jigging fall back action to your spinner and can be very effective.
+It adds a jigging fall back action to your spinner and can be very useful.

 Then there is the smooth steady retrieve back to the boat.
-The stop and go retrieve is reeling two or three cranks and hesitate for 3 seconds and repeat that all the way back to the boat.
-You can also try raising and lower your rod tip while retrieving to produce a fall back jigging action on your spinner which entices walleyes to bite.
+The stop and retrieve reeling two or three cranks and hesitate for 3 seconds and repeat that back to the boat.
+You can also try raising and lower your rod tip while retrieving to produce a fall back jigging action on your spinner, which entices walleyes to bite.

 Every day you will need to experiment with different weights due to the wind and current.
 The most crucial part of drift fishing is to know the count it takes for your lure to hit the bottom of the lake.

-To set a bottom- bouncer stop it two or three times on the way down to the lure straightens out and doesn’t tangle.
-Once your bouncer hits the bottom you need to find the strike zone from here.
-Hit the bottom and lock your bail.
-If the walleye are a few feet up hit the bottom with your bouncer and bring it up 1 to 6 cranks on the reel.
+To set a bottom- bouncer stops it two or three times on the way down to the lure straightens out and doesn’t tangle.
+Once your bouncer hits bottom, you need to find the strike zone from here.
+Hit bottom and lock your bail.
+If the walleye are a few feet up, hit bottom with your bouncer and bring it up 1 to 6 cranks on the reel.
 Most bouncer fish will be caught from hit and lock to two to four cranks up.

 Use this same recipe for bouncers under the boat off the stern and bow.
-Usually, the bow will produce more bouncer fish because the boat is raising and lowering in the waves thus creating lure action on its own.
-The fisherman on the downwind side can do the same action to their lures by raising and tight lining their bottom bouncers back to the bottom.
+Usually, the bow will produce more bouncer fish because the boat is rising and lowering in the waves, thus creating lure action on its own.
+The fisherman on the downwind side can get the same action with their lures by raising and tight lining their bottom bouncers back to the bottom.

-We use 2 hook Snell rigs for bouncers about three to four feet long to separate the lure from the bouncer weight.
+We use two hook Snell rigs for bouncers about three to four feet long to separate the lure from the bouncer weight.